microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/Set-MgGroupLicense.md

 		"b05e124f-c7cc-45a0-a6aa-8cf78c946968"
 	)
 }
-Set-MgGroupLicense -GroupId $groupId -BodyParameter $params
+Set-MgBetaGroupLicense -GroupId $groupId -BodyParameter $params
 ```

-This example shows how to use the Set-MgGroupLicense Cmdlet.
+This example shows how to use the Set-MgBetaGroupLicense Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS